Birmingham City F.C.: Birmingham City: Post-war success (1943–1965)

 The name Birmingham City F.C. was adopted in 1943.
 Under Harry Storer, appointed manager in 1945, the club won the Football League South wartime league and reached the semi-final of the first post-war FA Cup.
 Two years later they won their third Second Division title, conceding only 24 goals in the 42-game season.
 Storer's successor, Bob Brocklebank, though unable to stave off relegation in 1950, brought in players who made a major contribution to the club's successes of the next decade.
 When Arthur Turner took over as manager in November 1954, he made them play closer to their potential, and a 5–1 win on the last day of the 1954–55 season confirmed them as champions.
 In their first season back in the First Division, Birmingham achieved their highest league finish of sixth place.
-They also reached the FA Cup final, losing 3–1 to Manchester City in the game notable for City's goalkeeper Bert Trautmann playing the last 20 minutes with a broken bone in his neck.
+They also reached the FA Cup final, losing 3–1 to Manchester City in the game notable for Manchester City's goalkeeper Bert Trautmann playing the last 20 minutes with a broken bone in his neck.
 The following season the club lost in the FA Cup semi-final for the third time since the war, this time beaten 2–0 by Manchester United's "Busby Babes".

 Birmingham became the first English club side to take part in European competition when they played their first group game in the inaugural Inter-Cities Fairs Cup competition on 15 May 1956; they went on to reach the semi-final, in which they drew 4–4 on aggregate with Barcelona but lost the replay 2–1.
 They were also the first English club side to reach a European final, losing 4–1 on aggregate to Barcelona in the 1960 Fairs Cup final and 4–2 to A.S.
 Roma the following year.
 In the 1961 semi-final they beat Internazionale home and away; no other English club won a competitive game in the San Siro until Arsenal managed it in 2003.
 Gil Merrick's side saved their best form for cup competitions.
 Though opponents in the 1963 League Cup final, local rivals Aston Villa, were pre-match favourites, Birmingham raised their game and won 3–1 on aggregate to lift their first major trophy.
 In 1965, after ten years in the top flight, they returned to the Second Division.